The Absolute Best Instant Pot Mexican Rice

-This go-to recipe for Instant Pot Mexican Rice (Spanish Rice) is a quick & easy side dish...ready in 15 minutes!
-Made in a pressure cooker with tomatoes, cilantro, onion, garlic, and white rice.
+This recipe for Instant Pot Mexican Rice (Spanish Rice) will quickly become your go-to side dish for Taco Tuesday.
+It's a quick & easy side dish...ready in 15 minutes!

-mexican rice in a bowl, in front of an instant pot.
+bowl of mexican rice in front of an instant pot.

 Why Should I Make This Recipe?